discover the online

 Faith Media Livestream

-HOLYNET IN NORTH AFRICA WITH JESUS AROUND THE WORLD
+HOLYNET IN WEST AFRICA WITH JESUS AROUND THE WORLD

 EAST AFRICA: HOLYNET DIGITAL JOURNEY OF FAITH From the depth of the Great Rift Valley to the peaks of Kilimanjaro, the people of Eastern Africa: resilient and diverse, thriving in a unique landscape of soaring mountains and arid savannahs landscapes they inhabit.
 East Africa, fostered to a wide range of lifestyles, from pastoralism in the north to agriculture in the fertile south, known for strong community ties, a warm hospitality culture, and a deep connection to the land and wildlife, where adventure lives.
 Join HOLYNET as we pioneer a new digital journey of faith to East Africa.
 Click to connect up on www.holynet.online now